 (W. Peterson Boring)

-Our four schools each benefit operationally from shared administrative and academic support resources.
+Our three schools each benefit operationally from shared administrative and academic support resources.
 Being part of a larger institution also allows easier and more efficient control of financial risk, enrollment fluctuations, and investment in new initiatives.
 But over time, each school must be managed to be self-supporting, without ongoing cross-subsidies, and each school must generate sufficient revenues beyond direct costs to be able to share equitably in common administrative expenses and in maintenance and operation of the physical plant.

 Less tangibly, it is important that each of Willamette’s schools contributes to a coherent “identity” for the university that helps prospective students, future employers, and alumni understand what is meant by a Willamette degree.
 Despite the relative financial independence of the schools, their distinct programs, and their varied competitive challenges, we are not adherents of Bunyan’s view that “every tub must stand upon its own bottom.”
 Indeed, each of our schools will benefit from Willamette’s unusual structure to the degree that alignment between them allows the whole to be stronger than the sum of its parts.

 To that end, this strategic plan outlines the way that the institutional strategic objectives roll down to the level of the individual schools.
 The alignment is not perfect.
 Each school has strategic opportunities and challenges that are unique to its particular circumstances.
 The challenges in developing and managing the remarkably diverse curriculum in the undergraduate college are very different from those faced by the law school, for example, and the international enrollments that are critical in the Atkinson School are entirely absent from the Graduate School of Education.
 But the university-level strategic objectives usefully frame four key objectives for each school: quality, access, life-long value, and the distinctive advantages that arise from connection to place.